 You must be accompanied by someone on the day of the procedure.
-But the person accompanying you will have to stay in the waiting room until you leave the clinic.
+The person accompanying you will have to stay in the waiting room until you leave the clinic.
 To comply with medical standards and confidentiality, that person is not allowed in the procedure or recovery rooms.

 A nurse will be with you all the time to take care of you, help you relax and explain what is going on.

 Before the procedure, the nurse will check your medical file.
+She will review and have you sign our consent form and will give you an antibiotic and an anti-inflammatory medication.
 She will help you get positioned on the examining table.
 She will do an ultrasound and take your blood pressure.
 An IV line will be inserted and will remain in place until you leave.

 You will then meet the doctor who will be performing your procedure.
 You will have the opportunity to ask the doctor questions and ask for a prescription for a method of contraception.

-You will receive two intravenous medications: Fentanyl and Versed.
+You will receive two intravenous medications.
 They are very effective painkillers and relaxants.
 Because of the strong effect of these medications, you will need to be accompanied by an adult for 24 hours following the procedure.
 Make sure that you are not alone with young children.